madcato/madcato.github.io/_posts/2021-07-26-aspect-oriented-programming.markdown

 - Functions are much much easier to test.

 What negative point are?
-- This code is hard to debug, because
-- Most of languages are not desinged to do this king of progrramming.
+- This code is hard to debug, because most of languages are not desinged to do this king of progrramming.
 (Almost only Python and Ruby were created thinking in this king of programming)